Most Gun-Friendly States in 2024

 In 2016, Missouri modified its right to self-defense laws to include no duty to retreat.
 Residents may not be prosecuted if acting in defense of themselves or another and their property per current state laws[87].

-Missouri’s governor, Mike Parsons, is a former law enforcement member and lifetime NRA member and has continually expressed support[88] for upholding the 2nd Amendment.
+Missouri’s governor, Mike Parsons, is a former law enforcement officer and lifetime NRA member who has continually expressed support for upholding the Second Amendment.[88]
 At this time, we’re confident Missouri will remain high on the list of best states for gun owners.

 #5 Mississippi

-Mississippians will enjoy permitless carry, and those over the age of 18 will also enjoy the state’s open carry legislation.
+As yet another Constitutional Carry state, Mississippians also will enjoy permitless carry, and those over the age of 18 will also enjoy the state’s open carry legislation, while those over 21 can conceal carry.
 Civilians interested in obtaining a firearm permit[89] must take an 8-hour training course, but that also means they can lawfully carry firearms in 35 other states.
 Mississippi recognizes CCWs from all 50 states.
 Those who wish to carry in restricted locations can apply for an enhanced carry permit as well.

 It’s illegal in Mississippi to sell firearms to criminals[90] and out-of-state residents (which is true in all 50 states), citizens must only comply with federal background checks, and there aren’t any additional registration requirements.
 Residents must pay standard state sales taxes on firearms during most of the year.
 But the state does host tax holidays[91] that include firearms and ammunition exemptions.